 Coloring Easter eggs with bleeding tissue paper combines a collage technique with a painting effect.
 This is a great process art Easter activity for kids!

 Have you experimented with bleeding tissue paper yet?
-It’s interesting because you apply it as you would in a collage, yet the color from the tissue paper “bleeds” out onto the surface of the paper or egg or whatever, acting like a paint.
+It’s an interesting material to use because you apply it as you would in a collage, yet the color from the tissue paper “bleeds” out onto the surface of the paper, acting like a paint.

 Coloring Easter Eggs with Bleeding Tissue Paper

 - Prepare your materials

 To use the bleeding tissue paper on real eggs, first cook them until they are hardboiled.

 It is also helpful to cut up your tissue paper into small pieces first.
 And be sure to cover your table first, as the tissue paper can stain.